nikolajskov/easter/README.md

 # easter
-Small Dart package that calculates the date of Easter from a given year.
+Small Dart package that calculates the date of Easter from 1583 to 4099.